MrLixm/opscripting/doc/INDEX.md

 smaller case.

-In my opinion the `tools/` directory might better live in a seperate repository, and even same for `katlua` and `luaing` that should also have their own repository to keep things clean.
+In my opinion the `tools/` directory might better live in a seperate repository, and even same for `luakat` and `luabase` that should also have their own repository to keep things clean.